paritytech/substrate/client/consensus/poc/README.md

-# Spartan Proof-of-Replication (PoR) Consensus
+# Proof-of-Capacity (PoC) Consensus

-Spartan is a slot-based block production mechanism which uses a PoR to randomly perform the slot allocation.
+PoC is a slot-based block production mechanism which uses a Proof-of-Capacity to randomly perform the slot allocation.
 On every slot, all the farmers evaluate their disk-based plot.
 If they have a tag (reflecting a commitment to a valid encoding) that it is lower than a given threshold (which is proportional to